matik12/aurelia-permission/README.md

 }
 ```

-## Hide or disable elements in HTML based on user permissions
+## Hide or disable elements in HTML templates based on user permissions

 ```html
 <div permission="only: addUsers">Can add users!</div>